sdc-china/IDA-doc/_posts/2018-03-02-test-case-management.md

 ##### Notes

-You could only paste the copied case steps with group command to test cases, if you paste the case steps to group commands.
-You will get a warning:
+You could only paste the copied case steps with group command to test cases.
+If you paste the case steps to group commands, you will get a warning:
   ![][group_command_copy_warning]